-Keep moving after you get off the boat: Take a long walk to get your body reconditioned to being back on land.
+Keep moving after you get off the boat and onto solid ground.
+The constant motion during the extended period of time that you’re on the open sea is what how you get your sea legs, and it’s what your body has gotten used to.
+Take a long walk to get your body reconditioned to being off the cruise line and to avoid this land sickness.
 Do some motion exercises like jumping jacks.
 Yoga exercises can also help.

 Take care of yourself.
 Reduce stress and get enough sleep.
-Not enough sleep can enhance a motion imbalance.
+Not enough sleep can enhance a motion imbalance because of too many stimuli impacting your physical and mental health.

 Push with your thumb against a pressure point on your body, such as right above your wrist.
 This also helps reduce stress, and might help control the motion sickness.